helidon-io/helidon/docs/mp/reactivemessaging/introduction.md

 #### Producing Method

-The annotation has one required attribute `value` that defines the [channel](https://download.eclipse.org/microprofile/microprofile-reactive-messaging-3.0/microprofile-reactive-messaging-spec-3.0.html#_channel) name.
+The annotation has one required attribute `value` that defines the [channel][channel] name.

 The annotated messaging method can function in two ways:

-- produce exactly one message to the stream connected to the [channel](https://download.eclipse.org/microprofile/microprofile-reactive-messaging-3.0/microprofile-reactive-messaging-spec-3.0.html#_channel)
+- produce exactly one message to the stream connected to the [channel][channel]
-- prepare reactive stream’s publisher and connect it to the [channel](https://download.eclipse.org/microprofile/microprofile-reactive-messaging-3.0/microprofile-reactive-messaging-spec-3.0.html#_channel)
+- prepare reactive stream’s publisher and connect it to the [channel][channel]

 Example producing exactly one message to channel example-channel-1: